anmaped/rmtld3synth/readme.md

 To compile the generated monitors please use the generated `Makefile`.
 Please be aware that you need the `rtmlib.a` library.

-Use `make x86-mon` to compile the monitors with x86 target or use `x86-mtest` argument to compile both monitors and the unit tests at the same time.
+Use `make x86-mon` to compile the monitors with the x86 target or use `x86-mtest` argument to compile both monitors and the unit tests at the same time.

-Use `make arm-mon` to compile the monitors for ARM architecture with support of the NuttX OS.
-After this step we shall link the monitors as a standalone app or module as provided in the `rtmlib/nuttx` directory.
+Use `make arm-mon` to compile the monitors for ARM architecture with the support of the NuttX OS.
+After this step, we shall link the monitors as a standalone app or module as provided in the `rtmlib/nuttx` directory.
 For that try to install the module files `main.cpp` and `module.mk` in the NuttX modules directory.

 For the monitors to be used with Ardupilot replace the external Px4 makefile `px4_common.mk` in `modules/Px4` directory of the Ardupilot.